 - Gastrointestinal disorders: Undesirable effects caused by this are nausea and dyspepsia

-- Immune systems disorders: Hypersensitivity reactions, e.g. anaphylaxis have been reported.
+- Immune systems disorders: : Use of betahistine lead to hypersensitivity reactions, e.g. anaphylaxis have been reported.

 - Gastrointestinal disorders: Mild gastric complaints (e.g. vomiting, gastrointestinal pain, abdominal distension and bloating) have been observed.
-Lowering down the dose or by taking the dose during meals can help to reduce these complications.
+Lowering down the dose of Betahistine HCL 16 mg or by taking the dose during meals can help to reduce these complications.

 - Skin and subcutaneous tissue disorders: Cutaneous and subcutaneous hypersensitivity reactions have been reported in particular angioneuroticedema, urticaria, rash and pruritus.